andrewgurn/propaganda/README.md

 propaganda is a not-very-complicated PHP and Javascript web app for informational display screens

 # v0.9 ToDo list
 -There is no interface for adding a new Channel at the moment.
-It'll take me like 5 minutes to do, and yet I have yet to do it.
+It'll take me like 5 minutes to do, and yet, I haven't done it.
 In the meantime, new Channels will need to be added directly through the DB

 # why did I develop this?
 I was using the wonderful Concerto digital signage app to run informational screens at my job, but it was total overkill for our simple setup.
 Also, I often ran into problems with getting the weather widget to work, getting videos to display, and getting the news ticker going, so I just ended up creating custom iFrames for those things.
 I am also not a Ruby-on-Rails guy, so when Concerto had issues, I was often confused.
 Finally, Concerto stopped working in updated browsers and I had extreme difficulty updating the stock Concerto VM image to get it going again.